 Writers’ block: a phrase that sends shivers down a blogger’s spine.
-The most excruciating and demotivating points during this hobby can be those times when you stare at a blank page for what seems like hours, knowing you really need to have something ready for the following day but just don’t know what to write.
+The most demotivating points during this hobby can be those times when you stare at a blank page, knowing you really need to have something ready for the following day but just don’t know what to write.

 But for gaming bloggers there’s also the fear of gamers’ block.
 Have you ever had those situations when you look forward to getting home after work because you know you have a spare hour or two, but as soon as you sit down and pick up the controller you can’t find anything you actually want to play?
 You look at your physical collection upon the shelf, trawl through the library on your PC, even check out what’s installed on your consoles – and absolutely nothing appeals.